How To Proceed With Your Sprinkler System Winter Shutdown

 Minimize Your Sprinkler System Damage This Year By Winterizing Your Sprinklers

 Pumpkin spice, crunchy leaves, coffee, and sweaters are all on deck this fall season, and you know what else is on deck that you might not be thinking as much about?
-Shutting down your sprinklers for the winter.
-Living in Michigan, or in any colder climate can be tricky when it comes to protecting your outdoor systems before the cold weather really hits.
+Shutting down your sprinkler system for the winter.
+Living in Michigan, or any colder climate can be tricky when it comes to protecting your outdoor systems before the cold weather hits.
 Many people end up guessing at the cold weather; when it will be here & how intense the cold will be.
 If you are not prepared for the cold weather, your sprinkler system can freeze & you might end up with some not-so-nice damage to your system, leaving you a sticky situation to deal with in the coming Spring.

 proceeding with your sprinkler system winter shutdown